Choosing Your AR-15 Lower Receiver Parts

 - Trigger Guard.
 The standard trigger guard prevents accidental firing if the trigger were to catch on something, but an enhanced trigger guard can give you more room to move if you need it for larger fingers or gloves.

-- Magazine Catch/Release.
+- Magazine Catch and Release Botton.
 This part holds the magazine in the magazine well.
 You can find one that’s compatible for left-handed shooters to use, or you find them in different colors or made of different material to go with your lower receiver or your other accessories.

 - Safety Selector Switch.
 The AR-15 was designed for right handed shooters to use their thumbs to rotate the selector switch from safe to semi while keeping their hands on the grip.
 The opposite side of the lower receiver also has “safe” and “semi” stamped into it, so an alternate knob for lefties is a simple alternative.